Welcome to the student orientation of Introduction to Atmospheric Sciences

 You will need an electronic device (laptop, tablet, PC, Mac) on which you can access the class pages, and watch the movies.
 When you don’t have any of these devices, be aware that there are PCs in the library that you can use.
 You also need internet access.
 When your band with is small you can download the movies to your device.
 There is a link to a tutorial how to download movies in the right sidebar of the class page.

-You will need a calculator, a hard copy of the book, writing material, and paper for the final exam.
+You will need a calculator, a hard copy of the book, writing material, and paper for the mid-term and final exam.

 Disclosure statements for required software packages

-I am teaching this class in flipped mode since 2014, and created a FAQ page based on my experience.
-Check that page first when you have a question related to the IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.
+I am teaching this class since 2001 except 2002, and created a FAQ section for each Unit based on my experience.
+The class is online since 2014 and I created a FAQ page for IT and related questions.
+Check that page first when you have IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.

 The material of this class is subdivided into units.
-You will have to prepare the unit prior to the class as a homework so to speak.
+You will have to finish the units in the named week by the deadline.
 Just follow the respective unit page.
 You can find the all the unit pages under unit and can get there also directly from the class schedule.

 How to know which unit is due